Snoozeds/DankRPG/README.md

 You need to add your userID in `/src/commands/Dev/owner.json` for them to work.
 You can get your userID by enabling developer mode in Discord, and right clicking your name.

 ## Contributing:
-Any contribution to DankRPG is welcome, as long as it falls under license.
+Any contribution to DankRPG is welcome, as long as it falls under the same license (Apache 2.0).
 If you wish to contribute, please open a pull request with your changes.
 Very significant changes, such as replacing core components of the bot, will most likely be rejected.

 Some things to note:
 - Please make sure your code is formatted correctly, and is readable.